Trump: Timing of threat from Soleimani 'doesn't really matter'

 When pressed on whether intelligence officers offered concrete evidence on that point, Esper said: “I didn’t see one with regards to four embassies.”

+Senate Democratic Leader Chuck Schumer called Trump’s foreign policy “erratic, impulsive and without regard for long-term consequences” and argued the attack on Soleimani made Americans less safe.
+He urged support for the war powers measure.

-Reporting by Lisa Lambert, Patricia Zengerle and Sarah Lynch; editing by Jonathan Oatis and Tom Brown
+Reporting by Lisa Lambert, Patricia Zengerle and Sarah Lynch; Editing by Jonathan Oatis, Tom Brown and Sonya Hepinstall